joshcarter/liveresource/README.md

 ## Attributes

-Here's a simple attribute publisher:
+Here's a resource with an attribute:

-    class FavoriteColorPublisher
+    class FavoriteColor
-      include LiveResource::Attribute
+      include LiveResource::Resource

+			# Set up resource class and instance naming
+			resource_class :favorite_color
+			resource_name :object_id

+			# Declare remote attributes
       remote_writer :favorite
     end

-    publisher = FavoriteColorPublisher.new
-    publisher.namespace = "color"
+    resource = FavoriteColor.new
-    publisher.favorite = "blue"
+    resource.favorite = "blue"

-The publisher demonstrates several points:
+This resource demonstrates several points:

-* LiveResource features are defined in modules -- you include what you need for your use.
-This publisher only uses `Attribute`.
-Other modules are `Subscriber`, `MethodProvider`, and `MethodSender`.
+* LiveResource features are defined in the Resource modules -- you can add LiveResource features to existing classes with little effort.

-* "Remote" Attributes are defined much like Ruby's attributes: `remote_reader`, `remote_writer`, and `remote_accessor` are used to automatically create methods for reading and writing a given attribute.
+* "Remote" Attributes are defined much like Ruby's attributes:
+  `remote_reader`, `remote_writer`, and `remote_accessor` are used to
+  automatically create methods for reading and writing a given attribute.

-* LiveResource attributes have a namespace, which is simply a string to identify the resource.
-If multiple attribute writers use the same namespace (even if they are in separate processes) an assignment to one will overwrite the others.
+* LiveResource instances have both a class and a name, making your remote interface look just like a normal Ruby object API.
+(When you don't care about naming, tell LiveResource to assign names based on `:object_id`.)

+* By default, LiveResource connects to a Redis server at `localhost:6379`, but you can change any Redis client parameters you need to.

-Let's create a class which can access the above-published favorite color:
+Now let's access the above-published favorite color:

-    class FavoriteColor
-      include LiveResource::Attribute

-      remote_reader :favorite
-    end

-    reader = FavoriteColor.new
-    reader.namespace = "color"
+    r = LiveResource::any(:favorite_color)
-    reader.favorite # --> "blue"
+		r.favorite # --> "blue"

-Not real fancy, but consider that this object could be running in a separate process.
-Further, let's explicitly assign a Redis client instance to both objects:

-    # On machine A
-    publisher.redis = Redis.new(:hostname => 'machine-c.local')

-    # On machine B
-    reader.redis = Redis.new(:hostname => 'machine-c.local')

-Now this code can run on separate machines.
+LiveResource includes the finders `find`, `any`, and `all`.
+The object returned is a *proxy* for the real resource, which could be in a different process or on a whole different machine.

 Note that attributes can be set to any Ruby objects; they are automatically marshaled using YAML.
-(If you want to create a LiveResource-like interface in another programming language, you just need a Redis client and YAML.)
+(If you want to create a LiveResource interface in another programming language, you just need a Redis client and YAML.)

-## Attribute Read-Modify-Write

-Reading an attribute is an atomic operation; so is writing one.
-However, sometimes you need to read, modify, and write an attribute as an atomic operation.
-LiveResource provides a special notation for that:

-    class FavoriteColorPublisher
-      include LiveResource::Attribute

-      remote_accessor :favorite

-      # Update favorite color to anything except the currently-published
-      # favorite.
-      def update_favorite
-        colors = ['red', 'blue', 'green']

-        remote_modify(:favorite) do |current_favorite|
-          colors.delete(current_favorite)

-          # Value of block will become the new value of the attribute.
-          colors.shuffle.first
-        end
-      end
-    end

-The method `remote_modify` takes the attribute to modify (as as symbol) and a block.
-The block is provided the current value of the attribute; the ending value of the block becomes the new attribute value.

-Rather than perform locking on an attribute (which would slow down *all* reads and writes), LiveResource performs *optimistic locking* thanks to features in Redis.
-If the value of the attribute changes while the `remote_modify` block is executing, LiveResource simply replays the block with the changed value.
-This preserves the performance of attribute read/write and eliminates potential deadlocks.

-As a consequence, however, the **block passed to `remote_modify` should not change external state that relies on the block only executing once.**

-## Attribute Subscribers

-Attribute get/set is useful for publishing state in one place, then reading it in another.
-However, in some cases you want on object that monitors a state and performs an action when it changes.
-An example:

-    class FavoriteColorSubscriber
-      include LiveResource::Subscriber

-      remote_subscription :favorite

-      def favorite(new_favorite)
-        puts "Publisher changed its favorite to #{new_favorite}" end
-    end

-    subscriber = FavoriteColorSubscriber.new
-    subscriber.namespace = "color"
-    subscriber.subscribe # Spawns thread

-    # Publisher object from the "Attribute" section above.
-    publisher.favorite = "red"
-    # --> callback prints: "Publisher changed their favorite to red"
-    publisher.favorite = "green"
-    # --> callback prints: "Publisher changed their favorite to green"

-    subscriber.unsubscribe # Stops and joins callback thread

-While the subscription thread is running, the `favorite` method in this subscriber will called any time a new favorite color is published.
-If desired, you can explicitly set a different callback method name:

-    remote_subscription :favorite, :my_callback_method

-Callbacks take one parameter, the newly-published value.

-Note that the callback thread stays blocked when it's not executing a callback; it does not spin and poll Redis.

 ## Methods

-Finally, LiveResource allows method calling from one object to another.
+Attributes are good for publishing state information, but how do you *interact* with a resource?
+LiveResource provides actor-like method calling from one object to another.
 Like attributes, it works great across processes and machines.
 An example:

+		#
+		# Running in process A
+    #
-    class Server
+    class MathResource
-      include LiveResource::MethodProvider
+      include LiveResource::Resource

-      remote_method :divide
+			remote_class :math
+			remote_name :object_id

       def divide(dividend, divisor)
         raise ArgumentError.new("cannot divide by zero") if divisor == 0